 Unearthed artists we like

 Coach Bombay began as the bedroom recording project of Melbourne musician Terry Mann, after his first song pricked up the ears of radio and industry meerkats in late 2009.
 His hook-laden bubblegum electro-pop has since been bouncing from rainbow to moonbeam in the form of 2 EPs (One Thousand , Spare Youth ) and an album (POPS ), with 11 songs earning Triple J rotation thus far.
-In 2013, the sugar-fed studio baby evolved into a singing, dancing, sweating stage of five enthusiastic musicians, packing out their live debut at Ding Dong Lounge, 4 years in the making.
+In 2013, the sugar-fed studio baby evolved into a singing, dancing, sweating stage of five enthusiastic musicians, packing out their live debut, 4 years in the making.
 As the live band begins to flex their musical muscles, 2014 will also see the launch of Coach Bombay's sophomore album 'Sunshine'.